50 Kitchen Hacks You’ll Wish You Knew Sooner

 Stop cheese from sticking

-Grated cheese really makes a difference (here’s why!) but it can be a pain to prep.
+Grated cheese really makes a difference but it can be a pain to prep.
 For easy cleanup, use a quick spritz of cooking spray on your cheese grater to keep the cheese from sticking.
-With this brilliant kitchen shortcuts you’ll wish you knew sooner, you’ll never go back to pre-shredded again.
+With this brilliant kitchen short cut you’ll wish you knew sooner, you’ll never go back to pre-shredded again.

 Make a big-batch cooling rack

 The ironing board is your new kitchen BFF.
 It can be used as extra counter space or even a makeshift cooling rack after you remove the cover.
 Mind blown.
-Try it out the next time you make one of these big-batch cookie recipes.
-Note: Pans, paper liners, parchment or other barriers should be used between the rack and baked goods.
+Note: Pans, paper liners, parchment, or other barriers should be used between the rack and baked goods.